General Rules and Regulations for studying in France

 Attendance

-Attendance is mandatory for all courses.
-All students in the program must be present in class at all times and on all scheduled assessments.
-Attendance is monitored at the beginning of each class using the “So We Sign” platform.
-Unexcused absences may have an impact on the student’s overall grades.
+Attendance is compulsory for all courses.
+All students in the program must be present in class at all times and for all scheduled assessments.
+Attendance is checked at the beginning of each course using the “So We Sign” platform.
+Unjustified absences may have an impact on the student’s overall grades.

-Homework and projects will be assigned throughout the course of study.
+Homework and projects will be assigned throughout the course of your academic studies.
 All students must complete the assigned homework and projects in order to receive a final grade necessary for validation of the semester.
 Course evaluation criteria will be explained by the teachers at the beginning of class.

-Each course will include a final assessment, such as a written exam or oral presentation.
+Each course includes a final assessment, such as a written exam or oral presentation.
 Students must pass the final assessment in order to complete the course.

 All academic grades are scored out of 20.
 The final average score is calculated from two evaluation factors: